Ed: Since this review of Freetrade has been published, a number of changes have been made to the service.

 What does Freetrade offer?

 Freetrade is ideal for UK based traders and is a mobile-based tradings service.
-It has apps for both the platform android and iOS which are designed to be fast, responsive and intuitive.
+It has apps for both the platform Android (opens in new tab) and iOS which are designed to be fast, responsive and intuitive.
 As mentioned earlier it has over 600 assets available for trade.